How To Do Bicep Cable Curls (Step-by-Step Guide)

 Our content is meticulously researched and reviewed by an expert team of fact checkers and medical professionals.
 They ensure accuracy, relevance, and timeliness using the latest reputable sources, which are cited within the text and listed at the end of the article.
 Before publication and upon significant updates, we confirm factual accuracy, committed to providing readers with well-informed content.
 Learn more.

-One of the most common questions I get in my practice as a personal trainer is how to do a cable curl.
+One of the most common questions I get in my practice as a personal trainer is about how to do a cable curl.

 In this article, we’ll go through steps to do it properly, different curl variations, and how to steer clear of some typical mistakes.